 After you purchase your boat ticket, then you need to go to the dock area where all the boats are and wait for the public one.
 There will be a lot of people and boats but the public boat says “taxi boat” on it.
 If you’re not sure, you can ask any of the locals and they’ll point you in the right direction.

-You can also take a private shuttle to Tortuguero.
-From San Jose, it costs around $200 one way for 1-6 people and $400 for up to 10.
+You can also take a private shuttle to Tortuguero (La Pavona dock).
+From San Jose, it costs around $225 USD one way for 1-8 people.

 How to get to Tortuguero by car

 If you have a rental car, you can drive to La Pavona and leave your car there.
-Unfortunately this is an extra cost since you’re paying $10 a night for parking and for the car rental but this is an option.
+They charge $10 USD a night for parking.

 The route you have to take from San Jose is on Route 32 through Braulio Carrillo National Park towards Guapiles.
 Once in Guapiles, you will get on Route 247 north towards La Pavona.
 This route does become unpaved past Cariari but it is nothing horrible.

-If you want your car rental company to pick up the car in La Pavona, there is an extra $75 fee (depending on the company).
+If you want your car rental company to pick up the car in La Pavona, there is usually an extra fee around $75 USD but it depends on the company.

 Picking up your car rental after Tortuguero from La Pavona